4 Day Guided Garden Route Tour from Cape Town

 DAY 03.
 Oudtshoorn – Cango Wildlife Ranch – Garden Route – Knysna

 After breakfast, you visit the Cango Wildlife Ranch and Valley of Ancients, an endangered species breeding facility.
 Then depart for George and Wilderness National Park.
 You skirt around the lakes with stops at scenic viewpoints en-route to Knysna.
 The town is situated on the edge of the Knysna Lagoon with its entrance to the sea guarded by two hills known as the “Heads”.
 The area also falls within a National Park proclaimed to conserve the natural beauty of the Lakelands and adjacent indigenous forests.
-Knysna also offers shopping opportunities of locally made art and craft, etc. You could join an optional sundowner cruise on the Knysna lagoon to enjoy the beautiful surrounds of Knysna.
+Knysna also offers shopping opportunities for locally made art and craft, etc. You could join an optional sundowner cruise on the Knysna lagoon to enjoy the beautiful surrounds of Knysna.
 You overnight at Augusta Bay Lodge in Knysna.

 DAY 04.
 Knysna – Plettenberg Bay – Tsitsikamma National Park